openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

-"At work we use git, and I often want to cherry pick a series of commits from a development branch, but donâ€™t want to merge the whole branch for whatever reason.
+"At work we use git, and I often want to cherry pick a series of commits from a development branch, but don’t want to merge the whole branch for whatever reason.
 I put out a call on Twitter for ideas, and got a handful of good ones back. ..."